Australia shares rally, miners & oil firms lead, Billabong soars

 The benchmark S&P/ASX 200 index ended 24.6 points higher to 4,361.4.
 The benchmark fell 2.8 percent last week.

-Among miners, BHP Billiton Ltd climbed 0.9 percent while rival Rio Tinto Ltd edged up 0.3 percent.
-Necrest Mining Ltd jumped 1.8 percent.
+Among miners, BHP Billiton Ltd (BHP.AX) climbed 0.9 percent while rival Rio Tinto Ltd edged up 0.3 percent.
+Necrest Mining Ltd (NCM.AX) jumped 1.8 percent.

 Oil firms also gained after oil prices rose on Friday as a fire on a Gulf of Mexico platform and the escalating conflict between Israel and Gaza Palestinians added to supply concerns.

-Woodside Petroleum Ltd rose 1.1 percent while Caltex inched up 0.1 percent.
+Woodside Petroleum Ltd (WPL.AX) rose 1.1 percent while Caltex (CTX.AX) inched up 0.1 percent.